 - Investments in assets (capital expenditures) do not show up in the profit and loss statement because, accounting-wise, they are not seen as costs or expenses.
-They are investments and can be capitalized, meaning their value typically lasts for several years.
-Therefore, they show up as something your company owns in the assets side of the balance sheet.
+They are investments and can be capitalized, meaning a company can leverage their value for several years.
+Therefore, they show up as something a company owns in the assets side of the balance sheet.
 Their value is depreciated (reduced in value) over their lifetime which is shown as depreciation in the profit and loss statement.

 Even though investments do not show up as a cost or expense, investing in something does mean there is a cash outflow for your company (you have to pay, right?).
 Therefore investments also show up in the cash flow statement as investment cash flow.

 - Financing impacts the financial statements in two ways.
 Firstly, new financing and changes in debt shows up in the cash flow statement as financing cash flow.
-Secondly, interest paid on debts end up in the profit and loss statement as well.
+Secondly, interest paid on debts end up in the profit and loss statement.

 The financial statements themselves are also interrelated (see image below).
-For that reason it is very important to have an experienced person supporting you building your model if you do not have this experience yourself, especially if you are looking for a more complex model including supporting schemes such as the ones mentioned in the next section.
+For that reason it could be wise to have an experienced person supporting you building your model if you do not have this experience yourself, especially if you are looking for a more complex model including supporting schemes such as the ones mentioned in the next section.